undefinedlabs/scope-docs/docs/java-installation.md

 After this, you can run your tests as you normally do, for example using the `gradle cleanTest test --rerun-tasks` command.

+### Using sbt
+No additional configuration is needed to use Scope agent in your `sbt` project.
+Now, you can run your tests as you normally do, for example using the `sbt clean test` command.

 ## Scope environment configuration

 The following environment variables may modify the Scope Agent behavior.